rtillery/fmtster/README.md

 ## **Options**
 In keeping with the design of {fmt}, `fmtster` provides the user optional style configuration specifiers.
-However, please note that the style format for `fmtster` specifiers differs from the {fmt} design, because the options being controlled are appropriate to container serialization. *Individual type formatting is not currently supported.*
+However, please note that the style format for `fmtster` differs from the {fmt} design, because the options being controlled are appropriate to container serialization. *Individual type formatting is not currently supported.*

 <br>